Enrofloxacin for Veterinary Use

 Enrofloxacin is approved for use in dogs and cats.
-In dogs it may be given orally, intramuscularly or intra-venously.
+In dogs it may be given orally, intramuscularly or intravenously.
 It is approved only for oral use in cats although there is published information regarding intramuscular use.
-One of the positive features of enrofloxacin is that it is well-absorbed orally and in many cases may be given once per day.
+One of the positive features of enrofloxacin is that it is absorbed well orally and in many cases may be given once per day.

 Fluroquinolones including enrofloxacin have been shown to cause articular cartilage abnormalities when the drug is given at high dose-levels.
 The age and breed of the patient should be considered when using enrofloxacin.
 Large and giant breeds may be more at risk because of a longer period of growth.
 Enrofloxacin has been shown to be safe in pregnant dogs and lactating dogs, however because of the problems with articular cartilage it should be avoided unless the benefits clearly outweigh the risk to the puppies.
 This work has not been repeated in cats.

 Enrofloxacin is well-absorbed orally and intravenously.
 It generally is not used intramuscularly because it is too irritating.
 Although studies have not been done in the horse, there is the risk of developmental cartilage abnormalities with the fluorquinolone antibiotics.
 Since horses are expected to be athletes, the use of enrofloxacin in the young horse should be weighed carefully against the potential risk of cartilage abnormality.